EdDataScienceEES/tutorial-rayrr13/docs/index.md

 As you can see, the `adonis2()` function takes the columns containing order abundance information from the invertebrate dataset, treating them as a matrix, and it generates the distance matrix from them on which it runs the PERMANOVA.
 Neat, huh?
 Here, we must indicate "Distance" as our predictor variable and indicate the total number of permutations we want the test to run.
 Finally, we need to indicate the method to calculate the distance matrix with.
 In this case, we'll indicate Bray-Curtis, as it is the way we previously calculated the pairwise distances.

 Now, let's see what kind of outputs this model generates (can view in R by simply calling the object you saved the model as).

 *Note: As it is a permutational test, the output will slightly vary every time you run the model.*
 <center><img title = "PERMANOVA outputs" img src="report_figures/permanova_outputs.png" alt="Img"></center>
 *Figure 8.
 PERMANOVA summary outputs*

 As previously discussed, we can see this model generates a pseudo F-ratio (column labelled F in Figure 8).
 It also generates an associated p-value, indicating the significance of the effect of our predictor variable.
 However, significance isn't assessed in the same conventional way we generate p-values in an ANOVA.
 In a PERMANOVA, significance is assessed via permutations.

 The p-value indicates the proportion of permuted pseudo F-ratios which are greater or equal to the observed statistic (before any permutation).
 In other words, do permuted datasets yield a better resolution (community composition separation) of groups relative to the actual dataset.
 If the actual dataset has more separation than most permuted datasets then we have a significant effect.
-The signficance threshold of p < 0.05 still stands for PERMANOVAS.
+The signficance threshold of p < 0.05 still stands for PERMANOVA.

 Like every other statistical model, a PERMANOVA also has its own set of assumptions that must be met:
 - Objects in the dataset are exchangeable under the null hypothesis